scalatron/scalatron/Scalatron/doc/markdown/Scalatron Protocol.md

 # Opcodes of Server-to-Plugin Commands

-These are the opcodes valid for commands sent by the server to a plug-in�s control function.
+These are the opcodes valid for commands sent by the server to a plug-in's control function.
 Only one opcode will be present per control function invocation.